guardian/dotcom-rendering/docs/principles/developer-experience.md

 # Developer experience principles

 ## No longer than 1 hour to get up and running on a cold machine

-The average tenure for a developer at the Guardian is low (~2 years).
-We frequently have new starters who are unfamiliar with our platform and the technology it uses.
+Although the average tenure for a developer at the Guardian is relatively high (~3.5 years), we frequently have new starters who are unfamiliar with our platform and the technology it uses.
 We also have range of server-side, full-stack and client-side devs, along with designers with some programming experience.
 We should aim to make the application as fast to get up and running as possible, with no assumed prior knowledge of our tech stack.

 ## A platform for components, not a website